 With a little food science, you can conjure buttermilk from thin air.
 Well, kinda’.
 Learn how to make buttermilk with just milk, lemon, or vinegar as a substitute for buttermilk in almost any recipe, in this edition of Kitchen Basics.

 I take issue with buying buttermilk.
-Largely because it only comes in liter (2 quart) containers and I really only need 250mls (1 cup) for most recipes.
-As a general rule I waste the rest and hey, that’s my money going down the drain.
+Largely because it only comes in liter (2 quarts) containers and I really only need 250mls (1 cup) for most recipes.
+As a general rule, I waste the rest and hey, that’s my money going down the drain.

 I don’t like throwing money away and I really hate wasting food.
 It’s a personal pet peeve no doubt deeply rooted in a family upbringing where food was precious, so every bit of it was treated with the utmost respect.

 What is buttermilk anyway?